Graduate Academic Regulations

 - Academic Exclusion

 Good Academic Standing.
-Good Academic Standing is defined for graduate students as a program GPA of 3.0 or higher.
+Good Academic Standing is defined for graduate students as a graduate program GPA of 3.0 or higher (3.25 or higher for the doctoral degree).

 One of three possible actions will be implemented for a student on Academic Probation at the end of each term of enrollment:

-- A student who earns a term GPA of 3.0 or higher and raises his or her program GPA to 3.0 or higher will return to Good Academic Standing.
+- A student who earns a semester GPA of 3.0 or higher and raises his or her program GPA to 3.0 or higher will return to Good Academic Standing.

-- A student whose term GPA is 3.0 or higher, but whose program GPA remains below 3.0, will remain on Academic Probation.
+- A student whose semester GPA is 3.0 or higher, but whose program GPA remains below 3.0, will remain on Academic Probation.

-- A student who earns a term GPA below 3.0 while on Academic Probation, regardless of the program GPA, will be excluded for one term.
+- A student who earns a semester GPA below 3.0 while on Academic Probation, regardless of the program GPA, will be excluded for one term.

 In 1-3 above, the minimum requirement for the doctoral degree is 3.25.